-How does the per-thread counter variable in Figure 4.5 get initialized? ■
+How does the per-thread counter variable in Figure 4.6 get initialized? ■

 The C standard specifies that the initial value of global variables is zero, unless they are explicitly initialized.
 So the initial value of all the instances of counter will be zero.

-That said, one often takes differences of consecutive reads from statistical counters, in which case the initial value is irrelevant.
+Furthermore, in the common case where the user is interested only in differences between consecutive reads from statistical counters, the initial value is irrelevant.

-How is the code in Figure 4.5 supposed to permit more than one counter? ■
+How is the code in Figure 4.6 supposed to permit more than one counter? ■